WELCOME TO COLOURING LONDON

 constructions on each site.

-We are also setting up a Colouring Cities research programme to facilitate
+We have also set up the Colouring Cities Research Programme, to facilitate

-knowledge exchange between research institutions using our open code.
-Our collective aim is accelerate the production of open data on national stocks, and to increase research, to support global sustainability goals.
+collaborative working across countries.
+We are currently working with research institutions in Lebanon, Bahrain.
+Australia, Greece and Germany.
+Our collective aim is accelerate the production of open data on national stocks, and to share and increase research to support global sustainability goals.

 WHY IS THE PROJECT NEEDED?

 The building stock makes up most of the city's fabric, and is a society's most important physical resource.
-The quality of our buildings and the streets they form, and particularly our homes (which make up over 90% of properties in the UK), will have a
+The quality of our buildings, and the streets they form (and particularly our homes which make up over 90% of UK properties), will have a

 profound affect on the quality of our lives.
-However geospatial data on buildings, required to measure and improve quality in the stock, continue to be highly fragmented, and difficult to access in many countries including the UK.
+However geospatial data on buildings, required to measure and improve quality in the stock, continue to be highly fragmented, and difficult to access in the UK and in many other countries.

-Colouring London and the Colouring Cities programme have been set up in response to this situation, to test a new type of open knowledge exchange platform designed to collate, capture, generate and drive the release of open building attribute data through the provision of open platform code.
-The aim is also to support the key objectives of the United Nations 2016 New Urban Agenda and promote the development of sustainable, inclusive, healthy and resilient cities.
+Colouring London and the Colouring Cities Research Programme have been set up in response to this situation, to test a new type of open knowledge exchange platform, containing an open database designed to collate, capture, generate and drive the release of open building attribute data, and to provide open platform code.
+A key aim is to support the key objectives of the United Nations 2016 New Urban Agenda and its goal to promote the development of sustainable, inclusive, healthy and resilient cities.

 WHAT KINDS OF QUESTION ARE WE TRYING TO ANSWER?

-Colouring London has been designed to provide open data necessary to help London to improve the sustainability, resilience and quality of its building stock.
+Colouring London has been designed to provide open data necessary to help London to improve the sustainability, resilience and quality of its building stock, and to offer prototype open code for use by other cities and countries.
 The open platform addresses

 WHAT KINDS OF DATA ARE BEING COLLECTED?

-We're collecting twelve types of data and around fifty subcategories.
+We're collecting twelve main types of data and over fifty subcategories.
 You can find out more about these here.

-We're grateful to the many expert bodies that have have advised us during Colouring London's first stage, and to the following Bartlett departments: The Survey of London, UCL Energy Institute, The Institute of Sustainable Heritage and The Institute of Environmental Design and Engineering.
+We're grateful to our many expert bodies that have have advised us during Colouring London's first stage.

 We found many overlaps in the type of information people were interested in.
 We have grouped these into twelve categories to keep things simple.
 Additions to subcategories are expected as the project evolves.
 We are always keen to hear of other types of building data of use.